lyh011113/CV/index.md

 + In previous semesters, I have studied `Introduction to Databases` and `Introduction to Data Structures`

-+ During this summer break, I will be conducting undergraduate research on `Ambient AI through Quantization` and `Generative AI through Diffusion`
++ During this winter break, I will be conducting undergraduate research on `Ambient AI through Quantization` and `Generative AI through Diffusion`

 # Achievements